clojure-emacs/cider/doc/managing_connections.md

 ## Current Session

 All CIDER commands (evaluation, completion, switching to REPL etc.) operate on the relevant REPL within the current session.
-Current session is the most relevant session among all linked session.
+The current session is the most relevant session among all linked session.
 Session relevance is decided by the specificity of the linked contexts and recency of the REPL buffers.